mattjlewis/HelloWorldMicroservice/README.md

 ansible-playbook site.yaml
 ```

-### 2. docker-machine
+### 2. Docker Machine

-If on Windows or Mac install [docker-toolbox](https://www.docker.com/products/docker-toolbox) (I only installed Docker Client and Machine).
+Docker Machine creates a light-weight virtual machine based on [boot2docker](http://boot2docker.io/) for hosting containers and installs the docker client.
+If on Windows or Mac install [docker-toolbox](https://www.docker.com/products/docker-toolbox) (I only selected Docker Client and Machine).
 ```
 docker-machine create
 ```